TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 use_additive_gp: Whether or not to use an additive GP.

 use_same_bandwidth: If true,  will use same bandwidth on all dimensions.
-Applies only
+Applies only when kernel_type is se or matern.
+Default=False.

 use_same_scalings: If true uses same scalings on all dimensions.
 Default is False.